rancher/rancher/README.md

 Please submit any **RancherOS** bugs, issues, and feature requests to [rancher/os](//github.com/rancher/os/issues).

-For security issues, please email security@rancher.com instead of posting a public issue in GitHub.
+For security issues, please first check our [security policy](SECURITY.md) and email security-rancher@suse.com instead of posting a public issue in GitHub.
 You may (but are not required to) use the GPG key located on [Keybase](https://keybase.io/rancher).

 # License